 How these affect the coffee menu

 Each variety from each nation or region has specific characteristics that react differently depending on how the coffee is brewed, serving and prepared.

 A classic example would be how Colombian coffee is seen as ‘catch-all’ coffee, perfectly fine in espresso form, filter and freeze-dried variations, enjoyed by drinkers all over the world.

 Tasting each type can be daunting if you feel that your palate is not refined to taste the differences, but we suggest giving each blend or single-origin a taste to find a coffee that you enjoy.

 Which leads us to our next point, the effect of milk on flavour profile.

-But it’s important to understand how milk affects the taste of our coffee, and that in reality choosing a blend just based on the taste of espresso could be lead to major problems when you add milk.
+For those that choose a latte or cappuccino over an Americano, it’s important to understand how milk affects the taste of our coffee, and that in reality choosing a blend just based on the taste of espresso could be lead to major problems when you add milk.